haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-comparebanktobyte 1 2
+comparebanktobyte 1 0
 ```
 Notes:
 ```
-  # sets the condition variable
+  # sets the condition variable based on the value in the specified memory bank as compared to the given value
 ```
 </details>